MLHale/nebraska-gencyber/teachers/firewall/README.md

 > The request can not pass through the firewall (outgoing direction) to reach docker servers

 Docker for Windows uses ```vpnkit``` module to provide virtual networking.
 So we need to allow this program through our firewall in the Outbound direction.
-We want to be very specific to the Program, Ports and Protocol in our Rule (Cybersecurity First principle: Minimization).
+We want to be very specific to the Program, Ports, and Protocol in our Rule (Cybersecurity First principle: Minimization).

 Let's start to author a new Outbound rule.
 Select ```Custom``` rule to provide the most flexibility:

 > ![Windows firewall](./img/outbound-rule.png)

-Next we locate the program that we want to allow through the firewall in the outbound direction.
+Next, we locate the program that we want to allow through the firewall in the outbound direction.

 > ![Windows firewall](./img/outbound-program.png)